MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-filterable-paperlist.md

 }
 ```

-For string attributes, we want to select attributes that common values such as journal name, conference name.
-For attribute values that may be too noisy, you may opt for the normalized version such as using **AuthorName** instead of **OriginalAuthorName**. we should add **equals** operation to these attributes.
+For string attributes, we want to select attributes that have common values such as journal name, conference name.
+For attribute values that may be too noisy, you may opt for the normalized version such as using **AuthorName** instead of **OriginalAuthorName**.
+We should add **equals** operation to these attributes.

-The following schema elements reflects the filterable string attributes:
+The following schema elements reflect the filterable string attributes:

 ```json
 {